NVIDIA/ais-k8s/operator/README.md

 ```

 For clusters with a configured auth profile reference `spec.auth.profileRef`, the admin client is pre-configured with the environment variable `AIS_AUTHN_URL` set to the auth service URL.
+Token-exchange profiles also create a dedicated service account and project its token at `/var/run/secrets/ais/auth/token`.

 Export credentials: